josh-feng/lox/README.md

 }
 ```

-Calling `lom` with everything eles will trigger the **buildxlink** procedure, which will build the xpointer links:
+Calling `lom` with everything else will trigger the **buildxlink** procedure, which will build the xpointer links:

 ```lua
 lom(true)